aditi-mittal-cmu/mittal-portfolio/finalProjectPart3.md

 </table>

-<p><i>*All the Images are either free/ taken by me or licensed under the Creatives Credit License and have been credited to the author below each image (specially for the images used in the card layout).
+<p><i>*All the Images are either free (available for free distribution)/ taken by me or licensed under the Creatives Credit License and have been credited to the author below each image (specially for the images used in the card layout).
 These images have been taken from Creatives Common, Flickr, PikWizard, Pexels.</i></p>

   <p><i>*Icons were taken from Microsoft PowerPoint except the icons used for Global Gender Index determinants which was directly taken from WHO, cited in references.</i></p>